Steel Guitar Heart Attack

-DUE TO CIRCUMSTANCES BEYOND OUR CONTROL WE ARE NO LONGER ABLE TO CARRY THIS RELEASE.
+DUE TO CIRCUMSTANCES BEYOND OUR CONTROL WE ARE NO LONGER ABLE TO CARRY THIS ALBUM

 Oh Sweet Margarita of Cascia, Patron Saint of Lost Causes, we beseech thee!
 Make the world safe for instrumental music once again!
 Is there no room for swank little numbers uncluttered by the human voice?
 Time was when the radio waves were littered with songs that eschewed the crutch of vocals: Tequila, Sleepwalk, Popcorn, Green Onions, The Rumble, Walk—Don’t Run.
 Hell, even the themes to "The Rockford Files" and "Taxi" cracked the pop charts.
 Why then?
 Why NOT now?

 The rest of the album is pure instrumental magic.
 Woozy, dreamy songs that’ll set your mind to sailing into the sunset, happy hour, or the arms of your Polynesian princess.
 Beguiling melodies that take us to “Idaho,” the “Hood Canal,” and the “Girls of Pajama Hill” (who hasn’t wanted to go there?) or provide the perfect wordless soundtrack when you want to wet your line or wet your whistle.
 Everything from country classics to the theme song from "Mannix."
 That’s called versatility, my friends.
-There’s even a banjo number that shows Jon can play stuff standing up, too (note: we cannot absolutely confirm that he was standing when this was recorded).
 And with some songs clocking it at a 1:50, Jon can bring it with Ramones-like brevity, but with class.

 Why “Heart Attack?”
 Well, Jon started noticing chest pains when carrying his amp.
 Seems he had something known as a Widowmaker Lesion and critical blockages in major arteries from his heart.
 Emergency procedures, angiograms, catheterizations and stents followed.
 We are happy to report that all is well now; with his heart fixed, he can re-focus on saving the instrumental.